the more bread the better.

 4. Chop your herbs (for me~ the more the better) and add them into the skillet.

-5. Add in about 3 cups of chicken stock into the skillet as well.
-Let the stock heat up.
+5. Add in about 3 cups of chicken bone broth/stock into the skillet as well.
+Let it heat up.
 Then add 4 more tbsps of extra virgin olive oil to the pan.

 6. Next, add your toasty bread pieces into the into the skillet as well.
 Stir the mixture until the bread soaks up all the delicious liquid.
-Add more stock if the bread is too dry.
+Add more chicken broth/stock if the bread is too dry.

 7. Add salt and fresh ground pepper to taste.
 Serve stuffing in a large dish and let your friends and family dig in!